-... provide a more accurate read on what consumers will really do in the market place, as opposed to learning what they say they will do
+... provide a more accurate read on what consumers will really do in the market place, as opposed to taking what they say they will do at face value.

-The Livingston Group is staffed by highly trained clinical and research psychologists and statisticians.
+The Livingston Group is staffed by highly trained clinical and research psychologists and specialists.
 As such, we have developed several important techniques for removing social desirability and self-report biases and more fully understanding purchase motivation.
 The net effect of our techniques is usually a more accurate read on what respondents will really do in the market place, as opposed to learning what they say they will do!
-We are additionally able to discern emotional end benefits. (the true reasons people buy: they think it will make them sexy, more lovable, feel smart, see themselves as a good parent).
+We are additionally able to discern emotional end benefits. (the true reasons people buy: they think it will make them more in control, more lovable, smarter, see themselves as a good parent).

 Special Techniques are Required to Unearth Emotional Benefits and to Understand How They Are Linked to the Functional Features and the Overall Image of Your Brand